Normalizer, divergence type and Patterson measure for discrete groups of the Gromov hyperbolic space: The lower bound of the critical exponents of normal subgroups

 \begin{proof} Let $\mu$ be a Patterson measure for $\Gamma$.
 By Theorem \ref{normalizer}, $\mu$ is quasi-invariant under $N(\Gamma)$.
 In particular, $\mu$ is a $G$-quasi-invariant quasiconformal measure of dimension $e_a(\Gamma)$.
-On the other hand, by Theorem \ref{existence}, the lower bound of the dimensions of $G$-quasi-invariant quasiconformal measures is $e_a(G)$.
-Hence we have $e_a(\Gamma) \geq e_a(G)$.
-Since the converse inequality is trivial by $\Gamma \subset G$, we see that $e_a(G)=e_a(\Gamma)$.
+On the contrary, by Theorem \ref{existence}, the lower bound of the dimensions of $G$-quasi-invariant quasiconformal measures is $e_a(G)$.
+Hence, we have $e_a(\Gamma) \geq e_a(G)$.
+As the converse inequality is trivial by $\Gamma \subset G$, we see that $e_a(G)=e_a(\Gamma)$.
 Moreover, the divergence of $\Gamma$ at $e_a(\Gamma)$ implies that of $G$ at the same dimension. \end{proof}